isomerpages/moe-silingpri/_signature-programmes/P1 Transitional Programme.md

 #### Rationale

 Having a good transition plan from Kindergarten to Primary One is very important for young children.&nbsp; When they move from a preschool environment to a primary school, the change is huge.&nbsp; The changes start with environment and routine; then to intra- and inter-personal relationships.
-These changes can be overwhelming and daunting for any child.&nbsp; To help children face these challenges, the framework will enable each Primary One student to adapt to their new environment effectively.
+These changes can be overwhelming and daunting for any child.

+&nbsp; To help children face these challenges, the framework will enable each Primary One student to adapt to their new environment effectively.
 A successful transition can have long-term positive outcomes for children both in their educational success and in terms of social and emotional development.

 #### Objectives